Optimizing positional scoring rules for rank aggregation: Experiments

-In the Plackett-Luce model~\cite{L59,P75} (PL, in short), an agent decides the ranking of the alternatives in her set sequentially.
-Let $B$ be the set of alternatives the agent has to rank.
+A Plackett-Luce (PL, in short) agent decides the ranking of the alternatives in her set $B$ sequentially.
 Starting from the first position, the next undetermined position in the ranking is filled by alternative $x \in B$ with probability $\frac{u_x}{\sum_{y \in B} u_y}$.
 After a random selection, the chosen alternative is removed from $B$ and the process continues for the next undetermined position and the remaining alternatives until all positions are filled.

-The set of constraints were defined using population data for the $48$ countries from \texttt{en.wikipedia.org} and cost of living index data for the $36$ cities from \texttt{numbeo.com} as retrieved in April 2016.
-In particular, in the ppl scenario, we have a constraint for each pair of countries $x$ and $y$ so that $x$ is more populous than $y$.
-We consider two different weightings for constraints using weight that is either $1$ or equal to the population difference between countries $x$ and $y$.
-Unit weights are used when we care only about maximizing the number of correctly recovered population comparison between countries.
-However, there might be pairs that are really important to recover correctly, while some others are not that important.
-For example, it is important to conclude that China is ranked above Switzerland (their population difference is $1.3$ billions) but an error in the comparison between Cuba and Belgium (both with populations around $11$ millions) would not be that severe.
-Analogously, in the col scenario, we have a constraint for every pair of cities $x$ and $y$ so that $x$ has higher cost of living index than $y$.
-The weight of the corresponding constraint is either $1$ or equal to the cost of living index difference between the two cities.
+\paragraph{Constraints} The constraints of the {\sf OptPSR} instances we consider in our experiments were defined as follows.
+In both scenarios, we have a constraint $(x,y)$ for each ordered pair of alternatives $x$ and $y$ such that $u_x>u_y$.
+For example, a constraint in the ppl scenario is the pair (China, Switzerland) as China is more populous than Switzerland.
+We consider three different weightings of the constraints, defining different {\sf OptPSR} instances.
+In particular, the weight of $(x,y)$ is either $1$, or equal to $u_x-u_y$, or equal to $\log{(u_x-u_y)}$.

+Unit weights are used when we care only about maximizing the number of correctly recovered pairwise comparisons between alternatives.
+However, there might be pairs that are really important to recover correctly, while some others are not.
+For example, in the ppl scenario, it might be important to conclude that China is ranked above Switzerland since their population difference is almost $1.3$ billion people.
+Using this reasoning, an error in the comparison between Cuba and Belgium (both with population around $11$ million) would not be that severe.
+Weighted and log-weighted (as opposed to unweighted) constraints have been introduced to capture this characteristic.